 I started an anonymous blog about paper art and artists’ books to entertain myself.
 I chose the Paper Chipmunk to differentiate it from my usual studio output.

 But as I became more and more involved with making books — and this blog — Zebra Crossing and The Paper Chipmunk began to evolve together.
 I dropped my bookmaking anonymity, and I started using the name The Paper Chipmunk Press for my bookish things.
 I think of it as the bookmaking division of Zebra Crossing Picture Factory.

 At the moment, there are things keeping me from my studio.
 I’m a caregiver for a family member.
 Somehow in the midst of that, I’ve also become involved in advocacy work that does not involve art.
-I haven’t had much to blog about in the realm of paper art, and so this blog came to a slow stop.
+Seeing as I haven’t been able to work in my studio, I haven’t had much to blog about in the realm of paper art, and so this blog came to a slow stop.

 I know that people around the internet have linked to some of the images and tutorials on here, and the plan is now to transition to a new site that will be less blog, but keep some of that material.
 Perhaps.
+Ideally, someday I’ll return to my studio and will eventually have new material to add.
+Time will tell.
 In the meantime, I hope you find something useful in this archive of . . . stuff.